Blood in the Eye (Hyphema) in Children

 What causes blood in the eye in a child?

-Blood in the eye is often caused by a trauma to the eye.
+Blood in the eye is often caused by an injury to the eye.
 It can also happen without a known cause in children who don’t have other health issues.

 Which children are at risk for blood in the eye?

-Males are 3 to 5 times more likely than females to get blood in the eye because they suffer eye injuries more often than females.
+Boys are 3 to 5 times more likely than girls to get blood in the eye.
+That's because they have eye injuries more often than girls.

 What are the symptoms of blood in the eye in a child?

-Symptoms include blood visible in the eye.
-This often happens after some type of trauma to the eye.
+Symptoms include visible blood in the eye.
+This often happens after some type of eye injury.

 The symptoms of blood in the eye include blurry vision.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Have your child see his or her healthcare provider for a diagnosis.

 How is blood in the eye diagnosed in a child?

 Your child’s healthcare provider will ask about your child’s health history.
 He or she will also give your child an eye exam.
-Blood is seen in the eyeball.
+Blood is seen in the front part of the eye.

 How is blood in the eye treated in a child?